authc1/authc1/README.md

 ## API Reference
 For detailed API reference and examples, please see the [documentation](https://docs.authc1.com)

+## Roadmap

+Welcome to our project's roadmap!
+Here, we outline our upcoming plans and developments for supporting more providers and SDKs for various frameworks.
+Our aim is to continuously expand our product's capabilities and offer a seamless experience to our users.
+Below are the key milestones we have identified for the near future:

+### Upcoming Plans

+1. **Provider Expansion:** Our first priority is to extend support for additional authentication and authorization providers.
+We will be working on integrating popular providers like Microsoft Azure Active Directory, Okta, and Auth0.
+This will empower our users to connect with a broader range of authentication services and choose the one that best fits their needs.

+2. **SDK Integration:** We understand the importance of providing easy-to-use software development kits (SDKs) for various platforms.
+In this regard, we will be developing SDKs tailored for different programming languages and platforms.
+Our initial focus will be on creating SDKs for Java, Python, and .NET, enabling developers to seamlessly integrate our authentication system into their applications.

+3. **Flutter Support:** We recognize the growing demand for mobile app development using Flutter, and it is one of our top priorities.
+We are excited to announce that we will be actively working on providing full support for Flutter-based applications.
+Developers will be able to utilize our authentication and authorization services directly within their Flutter projects with ease.

+4. **Documentation and Tutorials:** Clear and comprehensive documentation is crucial for the success of any project.
+We are committed to enhancing our documentation by providing detailed guides and tutorials to facilitate the integration of our services into various frameworks.
+This will help developers to get started quickly and make the most of our offerings.

+5. **Improved Security and Compliance:** Security is paramount to us, and we are dedicated to continually improving the security measures of our authentication system.
+Additionally, we will focus on ensuring compliance with industry standards and regulations to guarantee the protection of our users' data and privacy.

+### Long-term Vision

+Looking further ahead, we have a long-term vision to make our authentication solution a universal choice for developers across all platforms.
+This includes expanding support for emerging providers, keeping our SDKs up-to-date with the latest advancements in technology, and staying at the forefront of security best practices.

+We value feedback from our community and encourage you to share your thoughts and ideas with us.
+As we progress through our roadmap, we will be transparent about our developments and milestones.
+Stay tuned for updates, exciting new features, and more as we work towards building a robust and versatile authentication and authorization system.

+Thank you for your continued support on this journey!

+*Note: This roadmap is subject to change based on various factors, including user feedback, technological advancements, and market trends.*

 ## Contributing
 We welcome contributions to Authc1!
 Please see CONTRIBUTING.md for more information on how to get involved.